nodejs/node/doc/api/timers.markdown

 ## setInterval(callback, delay[, arg][, ...])

-To schedule the repeated execution of `callback` every `delay` milliseconds.
+Schedules repeated execution of `callback` every `delay` milliseconds.
 Returns a `intervalObject` for possible use with [`clearInterval`][].
 Additional optional arguments may be passed to the callback.